Ribocentre-switch/Ribocentre-switch.github.io/docs/Guanine.md

 > Gene regulation

-<font size="4"><p>(left) The guanine-I riboswitch has been shown to control gene expression through transcriptional termination.
+<font ><p>(left) The guanine-I riboswitch has been shown to control gene expression through transcriptional termination.
 It forms an antiterminator in the absence of guanine, thereby allowing RNA transcription elongation to proceed to completion.
 The presence of guanine results in stabilization of the aptamer domain, thereby facilitating terminator formation and shutting down transcription. (right) Sequence and secondary structure model of a guanine-II riboswitch is consistent with a genetic “ON” switch wherein ligand binding would preclude formation of the terminator stem. <sup>[2, 4]</sup>.</p></font>
 <table class="table table-bordered" style="table-layout:fixed;width:800px;margin-left:auto;margin-right:auto;"><tr>
   <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">
   <img src="/images/gene_regulation/Guanine_riboswitch_gene_regulation1.svg" alt="drawing" style="width:800px;margin-top: 0px;margin-bottom: 0px;" >